fronteradevs-utrgv/cs-mentorship-program/mentor-guides/product-guide.md

     - Create a low-fidelity mockup for product
     - Draft a pitch to highlight how product _solves_ the problem for users

-## Week Six: Final Case Presentation and Wrapping Up
+## Final Case Presentation and Wrapping Up
 - Present final project (to mentor or to M&M group!)
 - What’s next?